If You Have Osteoarthritis, Here’s How to Give Your Cartilage the Best Chance to Heal

 If you maintain healthy, balanced posture and movement throughout your life, you should suffer little joint degeneration.
 The problem is that because of muscle memory—the automatic way our nervous system learns and remembers muscular patterns—we tend to build up chronic muscle tension and gradually adopt dysfunctional posture and movement habits over time.

-When joints are misaligned or compressed by tight muscles, more pressure is put on cartilage than it is capable of withstanding.
-Excess pressure is also put on cartilage when we overuse a particular joint, which often occurs in sports training or repetitive physical work.
+When joints are misaligned or compressed by tight muscles, more pressure is put on cartilage than it is designed to withstand.
+Excess pressure and strain is also put on cartilage when we overuse a particular joint, which often occurs in sports training or repetitive physical work.
 Cartilage gradually breaks down under pressure as we misuse and overuse our joints.

 When cartilage breaks down, cartilage cells are damaged.
 Our immune system does not discriminate between physical trauma and infectious invaders.
 When either of these threats is perceived, the inflammatory response kicks in to remove harmful stimuli and begin the healing process.

 Inflammation that occurs immediately after an injury, called acute inflammation, allows damaged cells to be removed from the area and initiates the healing process.
-But chronic, localized inflammation can occur when we’re constantly damaging our cartilage.
+But chronic, localized inflammation can occur when we’re constantly damaging our cartilage in one or more joints.
 It will continue as long as the source of the problem—the habitual movement pattern that damages the cartilage—is present.

-Once joint protection is gone, our bones try to protect and stabilize joints by becoming thicker and growing bone spurs and cysts.
+Once joint protection is gone, our bones try to protect and stabilize the joint by becoming thicker and growing bone spurs and cysts.
 All of these changes typically cause pain, inflammation, and limited movement.
 Muscles surrounding the painful joints tighten reflexively, worsening the condition by limiting range of motion.

-These painful, structural changes are preventable virtually all of the time, and very often reversible when osteoarthritis is mild to moderate.
-You simply need to give your joints a chance to heal.
+These painful, structural changes caused by repetitive misuse are preventable virtually all of the time, and can be reversible when osteoarthritis is mild to moderate.
+You simply need to give your joints a chance to heal by releasing chronic muscle tension, retraining your posture and movement patterns, and avoiding overuse of the damaged joint(s).

 Cartilage can heal—if you give it the chance